CynderHost/status-page/content/issues/2022-09-22-service-issues-impacting-gravity.md

 *Resolved -* At this time the attack has been mitigated and we are closely monitoring for any recurrence.
 We once again apologize for any disruption and will have a full post mortem published shortly.

 *M﻿itigating -* As of 3:11 PM PST, we are seeing this issue recur and are working on a mitigation ASAP.

+*M﻿itigated* - We've mitigated a majority of the attack and sites should be working over secure (SSL) for users.